 The subject site, municipally known as 500 Coventry Road in the City of Ottawa, is proposed to be redeveloped with a 28-storey, high-rise residential apartment building with 309 residential units, offering a mix of 1- to 3-bedroom apartments.
-The development is proposed to have 319 vehicle parking spaces with 207 spaces located below grade, 112 spaces atgrade within the existing surface parking lot on site and 309 bicycle parking spaces located interior to the building.
+The development is proposed to have 319 vehicle parking spaces with 207 spaces located within a new below grade parking garage and 112 spaces within the existing surface parking lot.
+A total of 309 bicycle parking spaces are located interior to the building.
 The proposed development is the first in what is intended to be the long-term redevelopment of the larger parcel at 500 Coventry Road.